Agoric/documentation/main/javascript-modifications/ses-guide.md

 ## Using SES with your code

-The SES shim transforsm ordinary JavaScript environments into SES environments.
+The SES shim transforms ordinary JavaScript environments into SES environments.

-On Node.js you can import or require ses in either CommonJS or ECMAScript modules, then call `lockdow()`n.
+On Node.js you can import or require `ses` in either CommonJS or ECMAScript modules, then call `lockdown()`.
 This is a *shim*.
 It mutates the environment in place so any code running after the shim can assume it’s running in a SES environment.
 This includes the globals `lockdown()`, `harden()`, `Compartment`, and so on.
 For example:
 ```js
 require("ses");
 lockdown();